rsnodgrass/hass-anthemav-serial/README.md

 |  MRX 520, MRX 720, MRX 1120      | mrx2   | Gen2   | Gen2 |
 |  STR amplifiers                  | str    | Gen2   | Gen2 |

+## Support

+Visit the Home Assistant community if you need [help with installation and configuration of Anthem A/V receivers](https://community.home-assistant.io/t/anthem-line-of-receivers-and-pre-pros/1605/4).

+This integration was developed to cover use cases for my home integration, which I wanted to contribute back to the community.
+Additional features beyond what has already been provided are the responsibility of the community to implement (unless trivial to add).

+#### Versions

+The 'master' branch of this custom component is considered unstable, alpha quality and not guaranteed to work.
+Please make sure to use one of the official release branches when installing using HACS, see [what has changed in each version](https://github.com/rsnodgrass/hass-anthemav-serial/releases).

 ## Installation

-Visit the Home Assistant community if you need [help with installation and configuration of Anthem A/V receivers](https://community.home-assistant.io/t/anthem-line-of-receivers-and-pre-pros/1605/4).

 ### Step 1: Install

-Easiest installation is by setting up [Home Assistant Community Store (HACS)](https://github.com/custom-components/hacs), and then adding the "Integration" repository: rsnodgrass/hass-anthemav-serial.
+Make sure [Home Assistant Community Store (HACS)](https://github.com/custom-components/hacs) is installed,  then add the "Integration" repository: `rsnodgrass/hass-anthemav-serial`.

-NOTE: The 'master' branch of this custom component is considered unstable, beta quality and not guaranteed to work.
-Please make sure to use one of the official release branches when installing using HACS, see [what has changed in each version](https://github.com/rsnodgrass/hass-anthemav-serial/releases).

 ### Step 2: Configuration